mixpanel/docs/pages/docs/session-replay/session-replay-ios.md

 `recordSessionsPercent` - this is a value between 0.0 and 100.0 that controls the sampling rate for recording session replays, at 0.0 no sessions will be recorded, at 100.0 all sessions will be recorded. - Default: 0.0

-`recordIdleTimeout` - The time interval (in seconds) after which the session is considered idle and a new session should start.
-This value is used to determine when the user has been inactive for too long.
-If the user does not interact with the session within this time frame, the current session will be ended and a new session will be started.
-Example: If the `recordIdleTimeout` is set to 30 seconds, a new session will start if there is no user interaction for 30 seconds.

-`recordMaxLength` - The maximum duration (in seconds) that a single session can last.
-This value is used to limit the length of a session to ensure it does not exceed a certain duration.
-Once the session reaches this maximum duration, it will be ended and a new session will start.
-Example: If the `recordMaxLength` is set to 3600 seconds (1 hour), a new session will start after 1 hour of continuous session activity.

 `maskAllText` - which allows users to determine whether all text elements in the session replay should be masked.
 By default, this option is enabled (`true`)

 `maskAllImages` - to control whether all images in the session replay should be masked.
 This option is also enabled by default (`true`)